freeman-lab/tinycloud/README.md

 tinycloud login voltron worker 4 -i mykey.pem
 ```

-Show down your cluster with
+Shut down your cluster with

 ```
 tinycloud destroy voltron
 ```

-If you want to test the launch procedure without actually creating instances use
+If you want to test the launch process without creating instances use a dry run

 ```
 tinycloud launch -d